Star Flats

-Background and Implementation
+Background and implementation

 In the 1950s, the Government became increasingly concerned with issues stemming from New Zealand's rapidly expanding cities, including the loss of good farm land and the growing pressures on urban infrastructure.
 Academics and architects noted that the current state housing scheme was partly to blame for this, as it generally promoted the creation of low-density suburban developments.
-Note that some higher density developments were actively being built by the Government.
-However, these were usually semi-detached duplexes which were given an equivalent amount of curtilage as a fully detached house.
-In 1957, the Second Labour Government increased the ratio of new medium density developments from one fifth of total new builds to one third.
+Some higher density developments were being built by the Government, but these were usually semi-detached duplexes which were given an equivalent amount of curtilage as a fully detached house.
+In 1957, the Second Labour Government increased the ratio of new medium-density developments from one fifth of total new builds to one third.
 It later increased this to half and half.

-Older medium density designs were no-longer suitable for use by the late 1950s and early 1960s, and were therefore superseded by several of Newman’s designs.
+Older medium-density designs were no-longer suitable for use by the late 1950s and early 1960s, and were therefore superseded by several of Newman’s designs.
 These included the Star Flats.

 The first block of Star Flats was built in Maitland Street, Dunedin, in 1958.
 The design was then rolled out nationwide, mostly in the North Island.

 The National Party was elected into Government in 1960 and continued to construct star flats.